linked-db/linked-ql/README.md

 WHERE author <~ books ~> title = 'Beauty and the Beast'
 ```

-And it turns out, you can practically have the new magic together with the old craft:
+Plus, with Linked QL being a *superset* of SQL, you can combine the new magic together with the old LEFT JOIN/RIGHT JOIN/etc clauses with zero implications:

 ```sql
 -- Linked QL